realparmesan/Noah-Website/content/posts/2020/2020-season-game-8.md

 type = "post"
 [[scorers]]
 goals = 1
-scorer = "Jamie"
+scorer = "Jamie Hatch"
 [[scorers]]
 goals = 1
-scorer = "Yarride"
+scorer = "Yarride Rosario"

 +++
 The Frothers ran out at Ascot Park against the Marauders to try and turn the tide of the season.